 In 1997 the gun trade took a further major change in direction after the Firearms Act amendments banning pistol shooting was implemented.
 This resulted in a lot of shops closing down or diversifying.

 At this point we moved forward by becoming a licensed Section 5 Dealer for prohibited weapons and later gaining the authority to transport them.

 In 2013 Allan Marshall passed away suddenly at the tender age of 80 surpassing Joe and Joan Ann.
 As a result Towers has moved into a new era and has moved to a purpose built unit at the farm and we intend to further develop the facilities alongside the shooting ground and fishery.
-Paving the way for the 4th Generation, Thomas and Emily to follow in their Grandma’s footsteps…..
+In November 2020, Jeremy Marshall passed away paving the way for the 4th Generation, Thomas and Emily to follow in their Grandma’s footsteps…..